 What is the program?
-The Diesel Mechanics Technology program is a study of engines manufactured by Caterpillar, Cummings, Detroit Diesel, International, John Deere, and other companies.
+The Diesel Mechanics Technology program is a study of engines manufactured by Caterpillar, Cummins, Detroit Diesel, International, John Deere, and other companies.
 These power plants are used in trucks, earth moving equipment, farm tractors, generators, locomotives, and marine applications.
 All vehicle systems are covered in the program including transmissions, hydraulics, electrical systems, brakes, and computer controls.

 When is the program offered?

 Courses are taught year round during the day to accommodate a wide range of schedules for full-time and part-time students.

 What awards does the program lead to and how long does it take?

 Students may earn a Certificate.
 Students enrolled full-time may complete a certificate in as little as three to four semesters (12 to 18 months).